CZ-NIC/knot/doc/appendices.rst

      - |yes|
      - |yes|
      - |no|

+.. [#fn-utimaco] Requires setting the number of background workers to 1!

 The following table summarizes supported DNSSEC algorithm numbers and minimal GnuTLS library version required.
 Any algorithm may work with older library,